 Brown Swiss cattle

-It’s easy to understand why Brown Swiss cattle (or Braunvieh) are such a popular dairy breed.
+Brown Swiss cattle (or Braunvieh) are very popular.

 Brown Swiss dairy cattle were developed from Braunvieh beef cattle.
 The latter was always an exceptional milking beef breed and the best of these were selected to breed for milk production.
 From this, the Brown Swiss was born.